AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/global-form-validation-rules.md

 ## How to Disable Access Per Form{#how-to-disable-access-per-form}

 Once enabled, rules apply to all forms.
-If you have a form with specific requirements, however, and you don't want anything rejected, you can disable Global Form Validation Rules in the form's settings.
+If you have a form with specific requirements, however, and you don't want anything rejected, you can disable [!UICONTROL Global Form Validation Rules] in the form's settings.

-1. In your desired form, click **Form Settings**, then **Settings**.
+1. In your desired form, click **[!UICONTROL Form Settings]**, then **[!UICONTROL Settings]**.

    ![](assets/global-form-validation-rules-11.png)

-1. Click the Global Form Validation Rules drop-down and choose **Disabled**.
+1. Click the **[!UICONTROL Global Form Validation Rules]** drop-down and choose **[!UICONTROL Disabled]**.

    ![](assets/global-form-validation-rules-12.png)

-When you approve and post your form, it will ignore your Global Form Validation Rules.
+When you approve and post your form, it will ignore your [!UICONTROL Global Form Validation Rules].